In this blog post, I’ll be exploring a couple of different subjects in the hope of adding context and perspective to the Operation: Suffoco save.

 The first reference to the term ‘Suffoco’ seems to have come from this article by the Bleacher Report back in September 2012.

-The one common theme when googling the term Suffoco (or Advanced Destroyer; these terms will be used interchangeably) is the reference to both Mario Mandzukic and Mourane Fellaini and they’re advanced positions on the field in relation to the rest of the team, either being used as an outlet to hold up the ball or working hard to nullify the oppositions most creative and/or deepest lying player with which the build up [play usually starts with.
+The one common theme when googling the term Suffoco, aka Advanced Destroyer, is the reference to both Mario Mandzukic and Mourane Fellaini and their advanced positions on the field in relation to the rest of the team, either being used as an outlet to hold up the ball or working hard to nullify the oppositions most creative and/or deepest lying player with which the build up play usually starts with.

 This article, which came out in May 2013, gives examples of players who have played in the Advanced Destroyer role, although the work done by Guido over at Strikerless has been some of the most insightful and innovative on the subject (links to his content can be found here.
 The Withdrawn Target Man, another fascinating concept and also worth a read, can be found here.

-The False 9 website published this piece in early 2013 – again referencing Fellaini – although some of the best user-generated content can be found on reddit in this link.
+The False 9 website published this piece in early 2013 – again referencing Fellaini – although some of the best user-generated content can be found on reddit here.

-interestingly enough, its a position / role that seems to have disappeared as quickly as it came about.
-Despite coming to fruition over a decade ago, the role hasn’t really been expanded upon, presumably because of the frequency and popularity of the Flash 9, a role that occupies a similar space on the field albeit with different responsibilities.
+Interestingly enough, its a position / role that seems to have disappeared as quickly as it came about.
+Despite coming to fruition over a decade ago, the role hasn’t really been expanded upon, presumably because of the frequency and popularity of the False 9, a role that occupies a similar space on the field albeit with different responsibilities.

-Other subjects such as positional fluidity – such as the Inverted Wingback, or the role that John Stones plays at Manchester City, for example – have also become important parts of playing out from the back, a style of play that requires positional flexibility that an Advanced Destroyer would find difficult to shutdown.
+Other subjects such as positional fluidity – something like how John Stones plays at Manchester City, for example – have also become important parts of playing out from the back, a style of play that requires positional flexibility that an Advanced Destroyer would find difficult to shutdown.

 In Defense of the Suffoco and the Pressing Forward